MCAT Exam for Fall 2023

 Why consider the MCAT?

 Applicants must demonstrate they have the academic ability to complete medical school and pass the USMLE (United States Medical License Examination).
-The USMLE assesses a physician's ability to apply knowledge, concepts and principles, and to demonstrate fundamental patient-centered skills that are important in health and disease and that constitute the basis of safe and effective patient care.
-Academic ability is usually evaluated by a combination of grade point average (GPA) and MCAT scores.
+The USMLE assesses a physician's ability to apply knowledge, concepts, and principles, and to demonstrate fundamental patient-centered skills that are important in health and disease and that constitute the basis of safe and effective patient care.

 The table below illustrates the combination of overall undergraduate AMCAS GPA and MCAT scores of UW School of Medicine applicants (from the WWAMI states, including MSTP WWAMI) that were accepted (green) and not accepted (red) in the last academic year.
 Most applicants who were accepted with lower-than-average college GPAs had taken additional post graduate course work and performed well.